 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditors Report) Order 2015 ("theOrder") issued by the Government of India in terms of sub-section(11) of section 143 of the Act we give in the "Annexure 1" a statement on the matters specified inthe paragraphs 3 and 4 of the Order.
+1. As required by the Companies (Auditor's Report) Order 2016("the Order") issued by the Central Government of India in terms of sub-section(11) of section 143 of the Act we give in the "Annexure 1" a statement on thematters specified in paragraphs 3 and 4 of the Order.

 2. As required by Section 143(3) of the Act we report that: